-- 33.3.2.
+- 46.3.2.
 If the Judges decide that the finishing position was materially prejudiced in any of the circumstances set out above, they shall make as equitable an arrangement as possible for all competitors concerned.
-This may be to let the results of the heat stand, to adjust the point score of the prejudiced competitor, to abandon and eventually re-sail the heat or to have a sail-off between certain competitors in the heat or to adopt some other means. - 33.3.3.
-Before a race or heat is abandoned the protest committee shall consult the GWA representative and race director.
-It is advised that also before abandoning a race the protest committee wait 12 hours where possible in making the final decision.
-This way the protest committee have time to consider all evidence to make an informed decision as a decision like this can have a huge impact on the final results and needs to be taken very seriously.

-33.3.4.
-Competitors may not request redress for incidents that have been judged using Direct Refereeing
+This may be to let the results of the heat stand, to adjust the point score of the prejudiced competitor, to abandon and eventually re-sail the heat or to have a sail-off between certain competitors in the heat or to adopt some other means. - 46.3.3.
+Competitors may not request redress for incidents that have been judged using Direct Refereeing.

-33.4.
+46.4.
 Compensation